kovidgoyal/kitty/docs/kittens/unicode-input.rst

 The up and down arrow keys can be used to choose the previous and next unicode symbol respectively.

 In :guilabel:`Name` mode you instead type words from the character name and use the arrow keys/tab to select the character from the displayed matches.
-You can also type a leading period and the index for the match if you don't like to use arrow keys.
+You can also type a space followed by a period and the index for the match if you don't like to use arrow keys.

 You can switch between modes using either the function keys or by pressing :kbd:`Ctrl+[` and :kbd:`Ctrl+]`.